verrazzano/docs/content/en/docs/guides/migrate/install/opensearch/_index.md

 There are two ways to provide certificates in OpenSearchCluster CR.

+#### Create OpenSearch Cluster with auto generated certificates
-1. One is where you can allow the OpenSearch Operator to generate and sign the certificates.
-You can refer below CR that has self generated certificates.
+You can allow the OpenSearch Operator to generate and sign the certificates.
+You can refer below CR that has auto generated certificates.

 {{< alert title="NOTE" color="primary" >}}
 Within this CR, specific parameter values are necessary to configure the OpenSearch Cluster according to the requirements or values outlined in the previous Verrazzano instance.
 You can refer to the [table]({{< relref "/docs/guides/migrate/install/opensearch#mapping-table-for-opensearchcluster-configuration" >}}) to determine the required values for these parameters.